hasohax/vowel/README.md

  - Check out pics in pretty good resolution - as good as GUI based systems. (fim)
  - Watch videos of I need to.(mplayer)
  - Catch up with daily news. (newsboat)
  - There is a signal command line interface for the chat lovers but I had hard time building it on 32 bits machine.
 I am anyway not much into continuous chatter.
+ - And ton of other utilities and fun stuff.

 Last time I fired up the GUI ( with Sway on Wayland) was to do my taxes though I am sure there is a command line app for that :-) but I didn't wanna spend time on a thing that I hate.
 Plus it is just once an year pain.
 BTW - if you have a smart phone , you will probably love this.
 You will feel that laptop is lot different than your iPhone.
 One of the reason I don't open the lid of my Mac Air -  it feels more and more like iOS.